GalHorowitz/CCompiler/README.md

 - Flow control (Ifs, Loops)
 - Integer types only (The return of void functions is also int for now)

-The code quality is horrible, this is just about learning about how to write a compiler.
+The code quality is horrible, this is just about learning how compilers are written.

 ## LaserLang
 There is also an option to compile to LaserLang, the option is a boolean variable in the main function.